CompuTec/computec-docs/docs/appengine/administrators-guide/installation.md

     <details>
     <summary>Click here to find out more</summary>
     <div>
-    **Here is an example for Google Chrome or Microsoft Edge (Chromium)**
+    **Here is an example for Google Chrome or Microsoft Edge (Chromium)**:

-        1. Open Google Chrome or Microsoft Edge (Chromium) browser
+        1. Open Google Chrome or Microsoft Edge (Chromium) browser,
-        2. Click F12 to open Developers Tools (1.)
+        2. Click F12 to open Developers Tools (1.),
         3. Right-click on the refresh button (2.) and,
         4. Choose the Empty Cach and Hard Reload option (3.):